321ignition/cypress-slack-reporter/README.md

 And the following build/test artefacts

-- CircleCI Build Log button
+- Github Action Build Log button
 - HTML Test report button (only on build success)
 - Videos of test runs (one link per test)
 - Screenshots of failed tests (one link per failing test)